asdyxcyxc/FULLSHADE.github.io/_posts/2020-04-18-HEVD-pool-overflow.md

 In kernel mode, for memory allocation there are memory pools, which is a kernel object that will allow memory blocks to be dynamically allocated when needed.
 The memory manager will create memory pools that the system and kernel-mode drivers can use to allocate memory.

-There are two types of memory pools, nonpaged pools and paged pools.
+There are two types of memory pools, `NonPaged pools` and `Paged pools`.
 Both of these memory pool types are located in the address space region that is reserved for system memory allocation.

 To learn more about kernel-mode memory pools you can refer to the previously written post linked below.